ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

     IdentityFile "/path/to/ssh-key.pem"
     Port 22

-  Host netconf-host
-    HostName netconf.host.domain.name.com
-    ProxyCommand ssh -W %h:%p jumphost

-  # Note: Due to the way that Paramiko reads the SSH Config file, if your NETCONF host uses port 830, you need to use the following instead.
+  # Note: Due to the way that Paramiko reads the SSH Config file,
+  # you need to specify the NETCONF port that the host uses.
+  # i.e. It does not automatically use ansible_port
+  # As a result you need either:

+  Host junos01
+    HostName junos01
+    ProxyCommand ssh -W %h:22 jumphost

+  # OR

+  Host junos01
+    HostName junos01
     ProxyCommand ssh -W %h:830 jumphost

+  # Depending on the netconf port used.

 Example Ansible inventory file